The Partition-Frequency Enumeration Matrix: A calculus for obtaining PFE Matrices

 On the other hand, taking $g(n)=-\zeta(2n)$, we can obtain a product of the form

 where, from \eqref{bn-from-gn},

 Thus we must have

 This formula is valid as a formal power series in $z$.
-As an analytic formula, some further justification is required. \end{Example} We can extend this idea and write the PFE matrix of any function which can be written as a Weierstrass product (see \cite[Th.\ 7, p.~194]{Ahlfors1966}).
+As an analytic formula, some further justification is required, which we do not provide here. \end{Example} We can extend this idea and write the PFE matrix of any function which can be written as a Weierstrass product (see \cite[Th.\ 7, p.~194]{Ahlfors1966}).
 This requires us to calculate a PFE matrix for the exponentials of polynomials.

 We require a simple trick.
 Note that if $g(n)$ is a given function, then one PFE matrix that corresponds to it is the row matrix

 This is easy to verify.
 However, this may not be the same matrix as generated by Theorem~\ref{th:PFE-divisor-sums}.